RobTillaart/SRF05/README.md

 Faster distance functions exist (TODO link).

-#### Experimental - calibration

-Put the sensor at e.g. exactly 1.00 meter from a wall, and based upon the timing it will give an estimate for the speed of sound.
-0.1.2 version seems to be accurate within 5 %.

-- **float determineSpeedOfSound(uint16_t distance)**

-Need to compensate for temperature and humidity.

 #### Experimental - setTriggerLength

 SInce 0.1.4 two experimental functions are added to tune the length